twigbio/liminal-orm/docs/getting-started/first-migration.md

     If the migration fails mid way through, do not attempt to run the full upgrade again.
 This will re-run the same operations that were already run which is unsafe.
 Instead, you can comment out the operations that have already been run in the `upgrade()` function and run `liminal upgrade` again.
 This will ensure that only the operations that have not yet been run get applied.
 Alternatively, you can comment out the mirrored operations not run yet in the `downgrade()` function and run `liminal downgrade` to revert the changes so that you can try again.
 (More information on downgrades on the next page!)

 6. You can see what revision_id your Benchling tenant is on by running `liminal current <benchling_tenant_name>`.
-This is stored remotely within a generated *_liminal_remote* in Benchling.
+This is stored remotely in your Benchling tenant within a generated *liminal_remote* entity schema.

     !!! tip
         You can see the local latest revision_id by running `liminal head <benchling_tenant_name>`.